Fire station

 A fire station (also called a fire house, fire hall, firemen's hall, or engine house) is a structure or other area for storing firefighting apparatuses such as fire engines and related vehicles, personal protective equipment, fire hoses and other specialized equipment.
 Fire stations frequently contain working and living space for the firefighters and support staff.

 In large U.S. cities, fire stations are often named for the primary fire companies and apparatus housed there, such as "Ladder 49".
-Other fire stations are named based on the district, neighborhood, town, or village where they are located, or given a number.
+Other fire stations are named based on the settlement, neighborhood or street where they are located, or given a number.

 Facilities

 A fire station will at a minimum have a garage for housing at least one fire engine.
 There will also be storage space for equipment, though the most important equipment is stored in the vehicle itself.
 The approaches to a fire station are often posted with warning signs, and there may be a traffic signal to stop or warn traffic when apparatus are leaving or returning to the station.

 Fire stations have often been built with a tower, for purposes that have changed with time.
 A drill tower is used for practicing high-rise rescue, while a hose tower is used for hanging hoses to dry to prevent rot.
 Historically, towers were lookouts for spotting fires.

 Activities at a fire station include regular inspection and cleaning of the apparatus and equipment, and training drills in which the firefighters practice their skills.
 Some fire companies also host public activities at the fire station during events such as a "fire prevention week", and the facility may also be used for fund-raising by the "firemen's association", "fire buffs", or "fire auxiliary".